-Schedulers provides various Scheduler flavors usable by publishon or subscribeOn:
+Schedulers provides various Scheduler flavors usable by publishOn Or subscribeOn :

-- parallel(): Optimized for fast Runnable non-blocking executions - single(): Optimized for low-latency Runnable one-off executions - boundedElastic(): Optimized for longer executions, an alternative for blocking tasks where the number of active tasks (and threads) is capped - immediate(): to immediately run submitted Runnable instead of scheduling them (somewhat of a no-op or "null object" Scheduler) - fromExecutorService (ExecutorService) to deale new instances around Executors
+- parallel(): Optimized for fast Runnable non-blocking executions - single(): Optimized for low-latency Runnable one-off executions - boundedElastic(): Optimized for longer executions, an alternative for blocking tasks where the number of active tasks (and threads) is capped - immediate(): to immediately run submitted Runnable instead of scheduling them (somewhat of a no-op or "null object" Scheduler) - fromExecutorService (ExecutorService) to reale new instances around Executors

-Factories prefixed with new (eg. newBoundedElest C(1) String) return a new instance of their flavor of School factories like boundedElastic() return a shared in the string one used by operators requiring that flavor as the difference are returned in a initialized state.
+Factories prefixed with new (eg. newBoundedEl stroin String) return a new instance of their flavor of Sclear factories like boundedElastic() return a shared in one used by operators requiring that flavor as ther deinstances are returned in a initialized state.